also/echo-nest-flash-api/README.markdown

 Getting the source
 ==================

-You’ll need to clone the source from github, including the submodules:
+You’ll need to clone the source from github:

     git clone git://github.com/also/echo-nest-flash-api.git
-    cd echo-nest-flash-api
-    git submodule update --init

 Including in your project
 =========================